-Justin D. Stern is a fifth-year PhD Candidate whose research focuses on the interplay of economic growth and city planning in rapidly urbanizing regions in East and Southeast Asia.
-His dissertation proejct looks at how the growth of the BPO (Business Process Outsouricng) industry and "call centers" is driving new patterns of urban development in key regions in which the industry is concentrated, with particular emphasis on India and the Philippines.
+Justin D. Stern studies the interplay of economic development and city planning in rapidly urbanizing regions in East and Southeast Asia.
+His dissertation looks at how business process outsourcing or “offshoring” is driving new patterns of urban development, with particular focus on the expansion of customer service call centers in the Philippines.

 Questions addressed in Justin’s research include: In what ways do the contemporary urban forms of cities in Asia, and their dominant building typologies, reflect the economic and political restructuring of the previous half century?
 What role do large-scale, diversified corporate conglomerates, such as Samsung Group in Korea and Ayala Corporation in the Philippines, play in urban development?
 And how can the experience of Seoul and other cities in East Asia, as inductive role models, better inform rapidly developing regions in Southeast Asia and beyond?